udacity/nd9990-c3-microservices-exercises/Classroom_Project_Instructions/Part_II_Microservices_Application.md

-2. **Create images** - In the project's parent directory, create a [docker-compose-build.yaml](https://video.udacity-data.com/topher/2021/July/60e28b72_docker-compose-build/docker-compose-build.yaml) file.
+2. **Create Images** - In the project's parent directory, create a [docker-compose-build.yaml](https://video.udacity-data.com/topher/2021/July/60e28b72_docker-compose-build/docker-compose-build.yaml) file.
 It will create an image for each individual service.
 Then, you can run the following command to create images locally:
 ```bash
 # Make sure the Docker services are running in your local machine
 # Remove unused and dangling images